jpype-project/jpype/doc/dbapi2.rst

 ``isClosed``.
 Thus executing a shutdown through dbapi2 would be expected to close the prepared statement on an invalid connection resulting in an error.

-We can address these sort of driver specific behaviors by applying a customizer to the Java class to add additional behaviors.
+We can address these sorts of driver specific behaviors by applying a customizer to the Java class to add additional behaviors.

 .. code-block:: python